Caroline-728/PowerBiSocialMediaAddiction/README.md

 - Despite high usage in some cases, only 13.3% of Australian students consider themselves addicted, lower than the global average of 18%.

-- Potential reason: Students in Australia may have healthier digital habits, better support systems, or more awareness around mindful usage.

 - Netherlands reports zero students self-identifying as addicted, despite some having high usage (8+ hours).

 - Mental health scores for high-use students remain moderate (5–6), suggesting perception of addiction may vary culturally or that students do not associate time spent with addiction.